-- D1.
-Bats used in Lakeshore baseball games that have not been provided by the Association must be 'Little League' approved. - D2.
-Thrown Bat: A batter who throws a bat deliberately, will be called out and ejected from the game, and all runners will return to their original bases.
+- 1. Bats used in Lakeshore baseball games that have not been provided by Lakeshore baseball must be Little League approved. - 2.
+Thrown Bat.
+A batter who throws a bat deliberately will be called out and ejected from the game; all runners will return to their original bases.
 A batter who throws a bat unintentionally will be warned on the first occurrence.
 On the second and any subsequent occurrence, the batter will be called out and all runners will return to their original bases.
-The umpire's judgment as to the batter's intent will be conclusive. - D3.
-The batter is out, and the ball is dead, on a third strike.
-The batter does not have to be put out.
+The umpire's judgment as to the batter's intent will be conclusive. - 3.
+The batter is out on a third strike-either swinging or called.
+The catcher does not have to control the ball nor may the batter attempt to reach first base on a passed ball or wild pitch that is strike three. - 4.
+Catchers Interference.
+If the batter hits the catcher's glove while in the act of swinging at a pitched ball, it is catcher's interference.
+The ball is dead.
+The batter is awarded first base and the runners advance to the next base if forced to do so. - 5.
+The infield fly rule is not in effect.

-E. Fielding and Baserunning
+E. Fielding and Base Running